Truth about Ayurvedic treatment

 When you think of Ayurveda treatment, the first thing that comes to mind is Panchakarma and body massage.
-What if I tell you it is because your mind has been tuned to think so, thanks to the commercialized version of Ayurveda you often see in the various forms of marketing.
+What if I tell you the truth is, your mind has been tuned to think.
+So, thanks to the commercialized version of Ayurveda you often see in the various forms of marketing.
 Do not believe in a friend, uncle, aunt or an Ayurvedic doctor who tells you ” Got skin issues, bone & muscular issues, chronic diseases, or just random headaches?
-Go to an Ayurvedic center, get admitted, and do a 15-day Panchakarma & body massages!”
+Go to an ayurvedic center, admit yourself, and undergo a 15-day panchakarma & body massages!
 That’s not “real” Ayurveda; that’s more of “commercial” Ayurveda!
-The truth The truth is Ayurveda treatment is much more than Panchakarma and body massages.
+The truth The truth is, Ayurveda treatment is much more than Panchakarma and body massages.
 A few diseases may need Panchakarma first, but that’s only in “a few” of the diseases.
 For the rest, it is only the last line of treatment.
-Ayurveda treatment for most diseases is about treating the root cause through dietary and lifestyle and medicines, if required.
-Still, if the patient’s condition does not subside, Panchakarma may be advised.
+Ayurveda treatment for most diseases is about treating the root cause through dietary and lifestyle and medicines, if required. still, the healthcare provider may advise panchakarma if the patient’s condition does not subside.
 Panchakarma is all about detoxifying your body, i.e., removing the toxins (Ama) accumulated in your body.
 It is just one of the many parts of Ayurveda treatment.
-Panchakarma is really of no use unless the root cause of your health condition is addressed.
+Unless you address the root cause of your health condition, panchakarma is really of no use.
 Why I do not support “commercialized” Ayurveda This is my own story and experience.
 Before starting my practice, I worked in 2 clinics in Dubai and one in Kerala.
-In all these three clinics, I have been asked by the management to prescribe mandatory body treatments and Panchakarma for every single patient, whether the patient needed it or not.
+The management in all three clinics has asked me to prescribe mandatory body treatments and panchakarma for every single patient, whether they need it or not.
 For every treatment I prescribed, I was even offered decent commissions.
 This was totally beyond my ethics of practicing Ayurveda, and I never lasted long in any of these places.
 From the point of view of the clinic, it was more commercially viable for them when they looked at their fixed and variable costs – the cost of rent of the facility, the salary of therapists, the medicines used for body treatments, the licenses, etc. However, that is not authentic Ayurveda.
 Ayurveda is all about understanding the patient in and out, including their body constitution (Prakriti), lifestyle, health conditions and prescribing a treatment plan that is best suited for them.
 If it does not get better, you can try body treatments.
-If you have a disease, do not jump into getting admitted and doing Panchakarma and body treatments.
-First, consult an authentic Ayurvedic doctor who will help figure out the root cause of your health condition and will offer you a personalized treatment plan that involves dietary and lifestyle changes and medicines, if needed.
+If you have a disease, do not jump into admitting yourself and undergoing panchakarma and body treatments.
+Consult an Ayurvedic doctor to identify the root cause of your health issue.
+Receive a personalized treatment plan with dietary changes and medicines as necessary.
 They’d recommend Panchakarma if it’s absolutely necessary.
 Choose real Ayurveda There are certain conditions where Panchakarma is vital and can’t be avoided.
-But today, it is misused to such an extent that every disease treatment starts and ends with Panchakarma and body treatments.
+Every disease treatment starts and ends with panchakarma and body treatments misuse it to such an extent.
 I never lasted long in any of these clinics as I would not change a bit from my ideologies and ethics of practicing a system in which I have invested my whole life in.
 That was the triggering point to not depend on any clinic and start my own.
 I know I am talking about a billion-dollar industry, but it is what it is.
 Let us bring back real Ayurveda!
-If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
+Also Read: Ayurvedic Diet and Mindful Eating If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.

 Diabetes Management with Ayurveda